microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 3. Modules can, and usually do, use other Child Modules.
 This allows the layered architecture in WDM to exist inside the Client Driver.
-    (The driver's author designs the layering.)
+    (The driver author designs the layering.)

 4. DMF is responsible for the direct creation and destruction of all Modules.
-DMF is responsible for allocating memory for DMF specific resources for each instantiated Module.
+DMF allocates memory for DMF-specific resources for each instantiated Module.
 DMF also allocates the Module's Context.

-5. DMF is responsible for dispatching all WDF callbacks that WDF sends to the Client Driver to each Module and its Child Modules recursively.
-The dispatching to Modules happens before the callback is dispatched to the Client Driver's callbacks.
-(Client Driver WDF callbacks occur after all the instantiated Modules' WDF callbacks have occurred except during the unwinding path, in which case they happen in reverse order.)
+5. DMF dispatches all WDF callbacks that WDF sends to the Client Driver to each Module and its Child Modules recursively.
+Dispatching to Modules happens before the callback is dispatched to the Client Driver's callbacks.
+(Client Driver WDF callbacks occur after all the instantiated Modules' WDF callbacks have occurred, except during the unwinding path, in which case they happen in reverse order.)

-6. Modules may only talk to each other via a parent-child relationship.
+6. Modules may only communicate with each other via a parent-child relationship.
     Modules are specifically prevented from communicating in a sibling-sibling relationship.
 This is necessarily true because of point 1.

-7. DMF provides a common manner to instantiate and initialize a Module.
+7. DMF provides a common way to instantiate and initialize a Module.
-    This makes it easier and less error prone for the driver writer to incorporate a Module.
-It also makes it easier for the Module creator to create the Module as there are many existing samples to learn from and the interface to Clients is well defined.
+    This makes it easier and less error-prone for the driver writer to incorporate a Module.
+It also makes it easier for the Module creator to create the Module because there are many existing samples to learn from, and the interface to Clients is well-defined.

-8. The Client does not need to lock Module data because each Module is responsible for locking its own data using its own locks (which are provided for each Module by DMF).
+8. The Client does not need to lock Module data because each Module locks its own data using its own locks (which DMF provides for each Module).

-9. The Client does not need to handle asynchronous arrival/removal of Module resources because each Module is responsible for properly handling asynchronous arrival/removal of its underlying resources.
+9. The Client does not need to handle asynchronous arrival/removal of Module resources because each Module properly handles asynchronous arrival/removal of its underlying resources.
     DMF has APIs that help the Module author handle these issues robustly.